What is it?

 - If it’s not working, try turning Bluetooth off and back on again.

 If you try these steps and there’s still an issue, feel free to call our Turo Go team at (415) 463-3200.

-Turo Go is currently offered in Southern California only, although we plan to expand to more parts of the US soon.
+Turo Go is currently offered in Southern California and the California Bay Area only, although we plan to expand to more parts of the US soon.